lanl/PyBNF/docs/examples.rst

 PyBNF contains 17 example fitting jobs in the examples/ directory.

 Each example directory contains all files required to run the example: the config file, model file(s), and data / constraint file(s).
-The config file paths are specified such that the examples should be run from the root PyBNF directory, i.e., to run the "demo" example, run ``pybnf -c examples/demo/demo_bng.conf`` from the root PyBNF directory.
-Results will be saved in a directory called "PyBNF-output" in the level above the root PyBNF directory.
+The config file paths are specified such that the examples should be run from the root PyBNF directory, i.e., to run the "demo" example, cd into the examples/demo direcotry and run ``pybnf -c demo_bng.conf``.
+Results will be saved in a directory called "output" inside the examples/demo directory.
 Examples with BioNetGen assume that you have set the ``BNGPATH`` environmental variable to point to your BioNetGen installation; if not, you should add the ``bng_command`` key to the config file to specify the location of your BioNetGen.

 The examples are described below.
 For an index of which examples demonstrate which PyBNF features, refer to `Index of examples by attribute`_